Extensions of Motives and the Fundamental Group

 This cycle was first described by Bloch \cite{blocirvine} in his celebrated Irvine lecture notes and later variants of this construction were used by Beilinson and others to verify the Beilinson conjectures in some special cases.
-If $C$ is a hyper-elliptic curve and $f$ is a function supported on the Weierstrass points, so $\div(f)=2Q-2R$, then under the natural map:
+They defined a cycle on $C \times C$ but under the natural map